knoeai/English-Subtitles-The-Boss-KDrama-1999/README.md

 If you try to merge those files without converting them, you could run into a headache

 Once you have a single video file for your episode
 You are now ready to use the subtitle files within this Git repository

+---

-# Creative Commons License
+## 🧾 Creative Commons License

-Subtitle files in this repository are licensed under Creative Commons Attribution‑ShareAlike 4.0 International (CC BY‑SA 4.0).
+Subtitle files in this repository are licensed under the **Creative Commons Attribution‑ShareAlike 4.0 International (CC BY‑SA 4.0)** license.
-You may copy, modify, and redistribute these subtitles under the same license provided you give appropriate credit.
+You may copy, modify, and redistribute these subtitles under the same license, provided you give appropriate credit.

+However, you **may not** use these subtitle files:
+- For commercial purposes (e.g., selling or marketing them)
+- As part of any video content that is distributed, marketed, or monetized **without permission** from the original video’s creator or current intellectual property holder

+These subtitles are intended for **educational, archival, or personal use only**, in alignment with fair use principles.

+## 🕒 PTT: Precise Translation Timing

+**PTT (Precise Translation Timing)** is a custom subtitle synchronization method developed for this project.
+It ensures that subtitles appear **word-for-word** in perfect alignment with spoken dialogue, enhancing clarity, immersion, and accessibility.

+Unlike traditional subtitle formats that rely on scene-based timing or sentence-level cues, PTT delivers **granular, real-time captioning** that mirrors the speaker’s rhythm and pacing.
+This is especially useful for language learners, accessibility tools, and high-precision translation workflows.

+---

-# Side Notes
+## Author Notes
 Created this `README` fairly quickly.
 Will update in more detail if need be later.

 While making subtitles for this TV show, reading old articles about the production and details about this TV series.